ScreamingSandals/BedWars/docs/shop.md

 ## Creating a new item

 To create a new item, first you need to know internal item's name.
-You can either use Minecraft Wiki or [this page](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html) to get the name.
-If you use Minecraft Wiki, the name will usually start with `minecraft:`, this part can be omitted from the final name and for compatibility reasons it is better to omit it (so `minecraft:stone` will be just `stone` in the shop file).
+You can use [Minecraft Wiki](https://minecraft.wiki) to get the specific resource name.
+The name usually starts with `minecraft:`, this part can be omitted from the final name.

 You can also use modern names in legacy environments (1.8.8-1.12.2).
 If the modern name does not work, check [this page](https://helpch.at/docs/1.12.2/org/bukkit/Material.html) for old names.
 Old names are deprecated and they may not be supported in future releases of BedWars.